Share this with a buddy!

 What kind of tofu is best for making vegan feta?

-Tofu is kind of the chameleon for vegan cheeses.
-Tofu varies greatly in texture, from silken tofu to extra firm.
-And it’s basically a sponge for flavour, waiting to absorb any seasonings or marinade thrown it’s way.
+Tofu is the best resource for making homemade vegan cheese alternatives.
+It varies greatly in texture, from silken to extra firm, and it takes on any flavour thrown it’s way.

-The tofu feta in these vegan spanakopita swirls uses firm tofu.
-It effortlessly morphs itself into a creamy yet crumbly texture, just like that of feta.
-Flavoured with lemon juice, apple cider vinegar, nutritional yeast, and salt, it mimics the flavours of traditional feta.
+This vegan feta is made with firm tofu, which turns into a soft yet crumbly texture.
+Made with lemon juice, apple cider vinegar, nutritional yeast, and salt, it mimics the bold and tangy flavour of feta.

-Don’t forget to press the tofu.
-Drain the tofu and press out all of the excess liquid.
-Then wrap the tofu block in paper towel and place it under a heavy object, like a cast iron pan for 10-15 minutes.
+Don’t forget to press the tofu so that it can absorb the most flavour.
+Drain the tofu and press out all of the excess liquid, then wrap it in paper towel and place it under a heavy object for 10-15 minutes.

 Ingredients